Scientific Name:

 Key ID Features:

-Coarse-textured tree; leaves up to 15cm long, with 4 lobes and look like cartoon ghosts or whale fins.
-Winter ID: bark is highly netted with vertical stripes.
+Coarse-textured tree; leaves alternate, ovate, 10-15(-20)cm long x 8-12(-15)cm wide, with 4 lobes and look like cartoon ghosts or whale fins and tail, apex notched-truncate, base truncate, petiole 4-10cm long.
+Winter ID: bark is highly netted with vertical stripes, leaf scars nearly round with bundle scars scattered.

 Habit: